mzdun/proj-flow/docs/source/template.rst

 Directory template
 ==================

-*C++ flow* directory template consist of layers.
+*Project Flow* directory template consist of layers.
 Each layer will be used only if a switch is turned on in the mustache context (if that switch is named in layer config).
 Every file, whose extension is ``.mustache``, will have this extension removed while copying the file to its destination, with the contents processed by mustache engine.